-Yes… somebody forgot that $ symbols had been used on Cell C6, then they copied the formula into Cells D6 to F6.
+Yes… somebody forgot that $ symbols had been used in the formula in Cell C6, then they copied the formula into Cells D6 to F6.

-Unfortunately, it’s easily done; I’ve certainly done it myself many times.
+Unfortunately, it’s easily done; I’ve done it myself many times.

 How can we find these types of errors?
 The only way is to check our work as we go, and apply a healthy bit of skepticism to any calculation result.
-It’s better that you self-review and find it, than to sit in a meeting with your manager and they find the error.
+It’s better to self-review and find an error than to sit in a meeting with your manager, and them find it.

-To help reduce the number of errors we make, Excel has been programmed to auto-correct / auto change some data as we enter it.
+To help reduce the number of errors we make, Excel is programmed to auto-correct / auto-change some data as we enter it.
 This is great most of the time, and who knows how often it has saved us from an embarrassing mistake.

-However, the auto-correction can cause problems at other times.
-For example, if we enter 1/1 into Excel, what do we want?
+However, auto-correction can cause problems at other times.
+For example, what do we want if we enter 1/1 into Excel?
 Do we want the result of 1?
 Or do we want 1st January?
 In this case, Excel assumes we want 1st January of the current year.

 Dates are the most common type of automatic conversion.
 Dates in Excel are actually numbers, based on the number of days since 31st December 1899.
-So, 1st January 2021 is the number 44197.
+So, assuming the current year is 2022, if we enter 1/1, Excel thinks we want 1st January 2022 (which is the number 44562).
 We can see this when we change the date to a number format.

-We tried to enter a value of 1 and ended up with a value of 44197.
-Hmmm… that could be an issue.
+We tried to enter a value of 1/1 and ended up with a value of 44562.
+Hmmm… that could cause us an issue.

-We have already seen above that leading zeros can be a problem.
+We have already seen above in #3 that leading zeros can be a problem.

-If we try to enter a number with leading zeros, such as 0005321, Excel will assume we don’t want the zeros and convert it to 5321.
-To add leading zeros, we should add an apostrophe at the start.
+If we try to enter a number with leading zeros, such as 0005321, Excel assumes we don’t want the leading zeros and converts the number to 5321.

 Let’s look at an example: